To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Finance Minister Nhlanhla Nene feels the heat after public outcry over his Gupta meetings.

 Mukwege, a doctor based in the Democratic Republic of Congo, has helped thousands of victims of the country’s long war.
 Murad, a member of Iraq’s Yazidi tribe who suffered at the hands of Islamic State, has been recognised for her work with the United Nations.
-(The Conversation)

 The far-right Brazilian populist Jair Bolsonaro has secured a resounding victory in the first-round of his country’s presidential election, but fallen just short of the majority required to avoid a second-round run-off.
 (The Guardian)